kushcheva/EPAM_DevOps_Autumn-2022_Final_Project/README.md

 # Final project CI/CD

-Example of integration and delivery of the flask application by using the jenkins pipeline to production server.
+Example of integration and delivery of the Flask application by using the Jenkins pipeline to production server.

 ![image](https://user-images.githubusercontent.com/96500223/219481001-60e4f7ea-7bf7-46c4-a67e-18bc68856f3e.png)